laniyadapo/housepricingportfolio/README.md

 #### Notebook Preparation
 - Import Libraries
-- Define Classes
+- Define Classes.
+  - Using OOP - Objective Oriented Programming to create classes for functions used in the project.
+  - Classes are defined in "codes.py": (https://github.com/laniyadapo/housepricingportfolio/blob/master/scripts/codes.pymodule) under "scripts" folder in working directory.

 ### DATA DISCOVERY

 #### - Obtain data
 1. Load Data
 2. Examine and Get Insights on Data
-   - The Train data (train_features + train_target) has 1460 rows and 81 columns, 38 numerical and 43 categorical features.
+   - The Train data (independent variables + target variable) has 1460 rows and 81 columns, 38 numerical and 43 categorical features.
-   - The Test data (test_features) has 1459 rows and 80 columns, 37 numerical and 43 categorical features.
-The target feature ('SalePrice) does not exist in this dataset.
+   - The Test data (independent variables) has 1459 rows and 80 columns, 37 numerical and 43 categorical features.
+The target variable ('SalePrice) does not exist in this dataset.
 3. Clean data
    - No duplicates in data as the Id feature in bothe train and test data represent a unique house information.
    - Datasets have null values